markplewis/react-html-hydration-debugging/README.md

 # React 18 HTML Hydration Debugging

-This is a fork of https://github.com/ilyaGurevich/vite-typescript-ssr-react
+This is a fork of https://github.com/ilyaGurevich/vite-typescript-ssr-react.

+The issue that we're dealing with: https://github.com/facebook/react/issues/27848.

+## Requirements

+You'll need to run Node 19.

 ## Development